Shadnix-was-taken/BeatSaber-NoteSpawnEffectRemover/README.md

 Removes the note spawn effect (the bright light cone).
 That is it.
 Nothing else.
 Based on a mod idea by NepToast.

+You can enable/disable the mod in the player settings on the left panel.

 ## Installation

 Drop the DLL file into your plugins folder.